 St. Paul, MN 55105

 You can also pay your statement in person at the University of St. Thomas Business Office window.
 Paying online can be much easier and convenient than paying by mail or in person and generally saves time.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."
 Generally, schools must have written permission from the eligible student in order to release any information from a student's education record, which includes student account information.

-In order for University of St. Thomas Business Office staff to discuss student account information with a parent or other third party, the student must first set that person up as an "Authorized User" or complete the Student Information Release Authorization Form.
+In order for University of St. Thomas Business Office staff to discuss student account information with a parent or other third party, the student must first set that person up as an "Authorized User."
 Recently, the University launched another information access tool called "Proxy."
 Students can set-up third parties with proxy access, which allows access to select screens in Murphy Online.
 Note that Authorized User access (eBill/ePay system) and Proxy access (Murphy Online system) are two different systems and must be set-up separately.

 It depends upon the web browser you are using: